Pachystomias

 Pachystomias microdon, the smalltooth dragonfish, is a species of barbeled dragonfish found in the oceans at depths of from 660 to 4000 m.
 This species grows to a length of 22.1 cm SL.
 This species is the only known species in its genus.

 Red Light Bioluminescence

 Production of far-red bioluminescence

-Pachystomias is one of three deep-sea fish that can produce red light bioluminescence, along with Aristostomias and Malacosteus.
+Pachystomias is one of three deep-sea fish that can produce red light bioluminescence, along with Aristostomias, Chirostomias, and Malacosteus.
 In addition to producing blue light via postorbital photophores, Pachystomias also possess suborbital and preorbital cephalic photophores that are capable of producing far-red bioluminescence, with wavelength emissions of over 650 nm.
 Compared to other bioluminescent fish, Pachystomias has a uniquely large suborbital photophore, which extends from the orbit to the roof of the mouth, while the preorbital photophore is much smaller.
 The suborbital and preorbital organs have been observed to produce both bright flashes as well as steady glows.